liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 This deletes the entry from the Recycle Bin.
-Of course, the entry is preserved in its original location, which was accomplished by reassigning the entry's status and turning off its visibility.
+Of course, the entry is preserved in its original location, which was accomplished by reassigning the entry's status and turning its visibility back on.
 Thus, we've restored the entry.
 Next, let's apply this service method to finalize the entry restoration process.

 #### Step 2: Apply Service Method to Trash Handler